 Saving a Life

-Using the Redivus app during a recent Code Blue helped Dr. Larsen keep treatment on track for the cardiac arrest patient with positive results.
+Using the Redivus cardiac arrest tool during a recent Code Blue helped Dr. Larsen keep treatment on track for the patient with positive results.

 “I was using the app to run the code while another doctor was doing resuscitation,” he says.
 “We know the ACLS algorithms, but the app allowed us to do more continuous CPR with less interruptions and decrease the time doing things that don’t add value.
 We only used the app for 5 minutes, and we achieved return of spontaneous circulation (ROSC), and the patient lived.”